Neyromancer/SpaceShooter/README.md

 # SpaceShooter
 + Simple SpaceShooter.
 Player explores deep space with his/her ship, fights with evil aliens
 + and gains score for destroying enemy's ships.

 /***************** SpaceShip shooter ************************/

-        * 2d space exploring game.
+        * 2d space exploring game
         * from the beginning the game is simple and slow although with time it becomes more and more difficult.
         * Main menu to choose the difficulties of the game ( Simple - Extreme ),